Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 1. Place the following items near the sink:

-* a small kidney-shaped pelvis filled with water;
+* small kidney-shaped basin filled with water;

 * liquid dishwashing detergent (weak);